statengeneraal/laws-markdown/verdrag/briefwisseling/houdende/een/verdrag/tussen/het/koninkrijk/der/nederlanden/etc/BWBV0006422/README.md

 10.The Government of the State of Kuwait may at any time request the withdrawal of the Netherlands Forces from Kuwait.
 The Government of the Kingdom of the Netherlands reserves the right to withdraw the Netherlands Forces at any time after notifying the Government of the State of Kuwait.

-11.This Agreement shall enter into force for a period of twelve months unless either Party notifies the other of its intention of terminating the Agreement before its expiration by a period of six months but not to affect paragraph 5 which shall be implemented on any matter which may occur from executing the Agreement.
+11.This Agreement shall enter into force for a period of twelve months, to be renewed automatically, unless either Party notifies the other of its intention of terminating the Agreement before its expiration by a period of six months but not to affect paragraph 5 which shall be implemented on any matter which may occur from executing the Agreement.

 12.Any dispute between the Parties arising out of the interpretation or implementation of this Agreement shall be settled exclusively by the Parties through consultations and negotiations.